trevor-dolby-at-ibm-com/webmethods-io-integration-apicli/README.md

 This CLI tool has been tested against
 * webMethods.io Integration v11.0.3

+This tool has also been used with IBM webMethods Hybrid Integration using the `--apikey` option to allow authentication to succeed in that environment.

 # License
 This project is licensed under the Apache 2.0 License - see the LICENSE file for details These tools are provided as-is and without warranty or support.
 They do not constitute part of the webMethods product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While we welcome contributions, we cannot guarantee to include every contribution in the master project.